hibrahi000/T3-Invoice/README.md

 ## About The Project

 I have a habit of trying to learn new and fascinating ways to create new websites and applications.
-This is one where I am practicing this habit with the T3 Stack in making a mock twitter.
+This is one where I am practicing this habit with the T3 Stack in making a invoice application.

 _Functionality:_

-- Login using OAuth via discord
-- Utilize infinite scrolling
-- Add Tweets
-- Like Tweets
-- Follow users
-- Unfollow users
+- pending ****

 Of course, there is always room for improvement and this readMe will be updated to reflect that!